prometheus/governance/GOVERNANCE.md

 ### Candidate Eligibility

-Community members must be eligible to vote to stand for election.
+Organization members must be eligible to vote to stand for election.
 Candidates should self-nominate.
 There are no term limits for Steering Committee members.

 ### Voting Procedure